-Here’s the reason why you shouldn’t use Adderall as a smart drug.
+So is Adderall a nootropic?
 Adderall works by inducing a feel-good effect on the brain by increasing the production of dopamine.
 This will give the takers a feeling that they are doing well compared to the times when they don’t take Adderall.
 The temporary euphoria the drug brings allows students to see studying as a pleasurable activity by pumping up their enthusiasm.

 However, there’s no scientific proof that the feeling of ecstasy can actually increase memory and cognitive performance.
 More often, takers of Adderall think they are doing a good job, but in fact, they are performing just the same or with only a minimal increase than before.